 3. Take advantage of responsible freedom camping

 New Zealand is well-known for its excellent freedom camping spots, and it's easy to see why, with over 500 sites across the country available for freedom camping.
+Not all Mighty Campers are certified self-contained, please check at booking.

-At Mighty, we encourage responsible freedom camping.
 This is when you can park up on designated public land that allows you to camp for free or for a small fee in exchange for being a responsible visitor.
 Often there will be few, or no, shared facilities like showers or toilets.
 It's just you and nature!
 Most sites limit the number of nights you can stay or the number of visitors staying at once.
 It's a great idea to plan ahead for your responsible freedom camping experience.

 Not all public land allows you to freedom camp, so it's essential to check out where you can and can't set up camp for the night.
 Remember to check where you can do this before you set off.
 To ensure this is a good experience, you'll also need to have a self-contained campervan and follow the local guidelines.
 This includes leaving no trace in the outdoors and taking note of the Tiaki Promise.